HISTORY © www.rt66pix.com

 - - - - -

 * During the 1930s, Oklahoma City gained more than 19,000 people, twice what the OK Panhandle lost.
-Tulsa nearly doubled in population adding more than 69,000 people.
-While farming suffered, oil and gas production was strong.
 Population increases in CO, NM and TX were well outside the Dust Bowl area, resulting from urbanization, industrialization, energy and mining, plus other factors.

 ** Stories and follow-up images of the Cobles and other Dust Bowl icons including "Migrant Mother" are in Dust Bowl Descent by Bill Ganzel (University of Nebraska Press, 1984).

 Both historic images: Arthur Rothstein, Farm Security Administration, public domain.
-Rothstein later headed the photography department of "Look" magazine.
+Rothstein later told of staging and choreographing the iconic Cimarron County image, much as in a movie.
+He went on to head the photography department of "Look" magazine.

 Published in the "Federation News" by the National Historic Route 66 Federation.